joshmcgrath08/basicshare/README.md

 ### Receive
 1. Receiver receives email or SMS from Service with Message Link, clicks Message Link
 2. Receiver Client sends request to Service to retrieve Message by Id and Nonce
-3. Receiver receives chat message directly from Sender with Passphrase Link, clicks Link
+3. Receiver receives chat message directly from Sender with Passphrase Link, clicks Passphrase Link
 4. Receiver Client decrypts encrypted Payload and displays to Receiver

 # Technology Choices